 Today, free-market capitalism rules the roost.
-Multinational corporations are the big economic drivers with our economy which is primarily based around extraction.
+Multinational corporations are the big economic drivers of our economy which is primarily based on extraction.

 The drivers of economic growth involve drilling and extracting fossil fuels from the ground.
 Coal, oil and gas were what powered the industrial revolution and the world we live in today.

 The problem is that over two hundred years of burning fossil fuels has damaged our planet.
 Temperatures are rising, the ice caps are melting and we are in danger of runaway climate change becoming a reality.